Kungsbacka/Frends.Kungsbacka.Pdf/README.md

 |ExtractAttachments          |Extract attached files from a document.
 |MergeEmbeddedPdfDocuments   |Extract embedded Pdf documents and add them as new pages at the end of an existing document.
 |RemoveAttachments           |Remove attached files from a document.
+|ConvertHtmlToPdf            |Convert html-files to PDF using wkhtmltopdf executable.